DNNCommunity/DNNDocs/content/administrators/configuring-your-site/configure-check-for-new-version/index.md

+    > [!Warning]
-    Warning: This setting affects all sites in your installation.
+    > This setting affects all sites in your installation.